hapax/hapax.github.io/assets/teaching.md

 In pure mathematics, mountains are things like theorems (important proven results), conjectures (important unproven results), and non-trivial examples.
-"Important" and "non-trivial" mean a variety of things, but as Hardy and Russell suggest, *beauty* is perhaps the principal criteria.
+"Important" and "non-trivial" mean a variety of things, but as Hardy and Russell suggest, *beauty* is perhaps the principal criterion.
-Beauty in maths, as in art, is subjective, so we are left the enviable task of choosing *multiple beautiful things* for students to look at.
+Beauty in maths, as in art, is subjective, so we are left with the enviable task of choosing *multiple beautiful things* for students to look at.
 Hopefully one of them sticks!
 I'll give a couple of different examples, "inspired" by the patches of